 - challenge Community Treatment Orders (CTOs) implementation and use to shift their clinical focus to strengthening working alliances as increasingly those with lived experience of them report breaches of liberty and having difficulty getting off them.

-Finally, the RCN supports the review's strong focus on engaging with service users and carers which is very positive, but significant change its not just in the hands of the review, it demands a whole systems approach and an attitudinal shift for particularly BAME communities.
+The RCN supported the review's strong focus on engaging with service users and carers, but significant change its not just in the hands of the review, it demands a whole systems approach and an attitudinal shift for particularly BAME communities.
 Mental health nurses form the largest professional group in mental health services, and their expertise in accessing and supporting diverse and hard to reach communities is underutilised.

 For a summary of the review's work so far into mental health laws, services, best practice and the wider care system, see: Independent review of the Mental Health Act: interim report.